Sheet Labels vs. Roll Labels: What's the Difference?

 If you want a variety of materials and colors

-Such an extensive collection of material types opens the door to all kinds of special applications: labeling products that come into contact with water, making high-end return address labels, and designing your own cigar wrappers, to name a few.
-From neons to pastels, glossy finishes to matte, you can definitely let your imagination run wild with sheets.
+Such an extensive collection of material types opens the door to all kinds of special applications: labeling products that come into contact with water, making high-end metallic labels, and designing your own cigar wrappers, to name a few.

 Want a specific color?
 We can do that, too.
 Order custom color labels.